 Skip to content

-Brescia University Physician Assistant Program is a developing program that delivers graduate-level curriculum designed to educate students to become proficient and skilled healthcare providers.
+Brescia University Physician Assistant Program delivers a graduate-level curriculum designed to educate students to become proficient and skilled healthcare providers.
 The program is 27-months in length, culminating in a Master of Science in Physician Assistant Studies degree.
 Through a 16-month didactic phase and 11-month clinical phase, the program prepares students to deliver high-quality healthcare, emphasizing medical knowledge, critical thinking, clinical and interpersonal skills.
 Upon completion, graduates will play a vital role in the healthcare system, improving access to care and enhancing patient outcomes.

 Mission Statement